The Dos and Don’ts of Growing Herbs Inside

 I don’t have a lot of room.
 Will one of those windowsill herb kits work for me?

 We’ve all seen herb kits with adorable little containers that fit on a windowsill.
 The idea is great, but most herbs have generous root systems that require ample room.
-When you cram an herb into a tiny pot (left photo, below), you’re asking for a winter of watering chores.
+When you cram an herb into a tiny pot, you’re asking for a winter of watering chores.
 Don’t do that to yourself.
-Give your herb, instead, a container that is deep and wide enough for the roots to grow (right photo, below).
+Instead, give your herb a container that is deep and wide enough for the roots to grow.
 Don’t overdo it, though; you don’t want the herb to swim in its container.
 When you pot up an herb, consider using an organic mix that is enriched with compost; that way, your herb will have the nutrients it needs to produce the flavor you love.